Skip to main content

 3. Click on the "Financial Aid Information" button

-4. Select the "Course Program of Study (CPoS)" link
+4. On the "Home" tab, scroll down to the General Links section and select the "Course Program of Study (CPoS)" link

 5. This will show if the courses you are registered in for the semester are degree-pursuant (count toward enrollment requirements for federal and state financial aid)